10 email newsletter examples for better customer relationships in 2025

 Roundup posts are common, and they’re a great way to pack a ton of value into a newsletter while giving the reader a lot of learning opportunities.

-Olive oil brand Graza sends this long, colorful newsletter with no less than 11 CTA buttons, each leading the reader to a recipe of their choice.
-With mouthwatering images and descriptive tag copy like “fall-off-the-bone good,” Graza understands their audience is made up of foodies who care enough about the quality of their olive oil not to buy it from the grocery store.
+Olive oil brand Graza sends this long, colorful email marketing newsletter with no less than 11 CTA buttons, each leading the reader to a recipe of their choice.
+With mouthwatering images and descriptive tag copy like “fall-off-the-bone good,” this newsletter example from Graza understands the brand’s audience is made up of foodies who care enough about the quality of their olive oil not to buy it from the grocery store.

-Pro tip: Plan to send this kind of newsletter at predefined intervals that correlate with how frequently you create content (i.e., weekly, monthly, quarterly, etc.).
+Email newsletter example tip: Plan to send this kind of email marketing newsletter at predefined intervals that correlate with how frequently you create content (i.e., weekly, monthly, quarterly, etc.).

 2. Who Gives a Crap leads with entertainment

-Here, local brand Farmer Jones Farm opts for simplicity with their newsletter, sending a simple and easy-to-read list of upcoming events.
+Here, local brand Farmer Jones Farm opts for simplicity with their email marketing newsletter, sending a simple and easy-to-read list of upcoming events.

 4. FARM Rio showcases products for ready-to-buy segments

-You can try sending newsletters that showcase your products as the entré—but we recommend sending these types of newsletters to an audience segment that’s a little more ready to buy than others.
+You can try sending email newsletters that showcase your products as the entrée—but we recommend sending these types of marketing newsletters to an audience segment that’s a little more ready to buy than others.

 If you’re sending to the right people, product-focused newsletters are a great way to grow your revenue, especially if your brand releases new products or updates older ones on the reg.
 These newsletters can include additional information, links to the products, or coupons and discounts.

-Fashion brand FARM Rio sends this newsletter featuring new styles all in the same color palette: blue and white.
+Check out this newsletter example from fashion brand FARM Rio featuring new styles all in the same color palette: blue and white.
 With a single CTA button at the bottom, the design leans more into news than sales.

 If you have a strong company mission that evokes emotion—and a great story to tell along with it—a newsletter that reveals the progress you’re making on that mission may work well for your audience.